 In 2023, resident foreigners made up 26.3% of Switzerland's population.

-In 2023, the estimated population of Switzerland is about 9 million.
+As of June 2024, the Swiss population is about 9 million.

-According to the 2024 Global Peace Index, Switzerland is ranked as the 6th most peaceful country in the world.
+According to the 2024 Global Peace Index, Switzerland is the 6th most peaceful country in the world.

 In 2024, Switzerland became World Vice-Champion in ice hockey.

-Switzerland ranked 9th in the Environmental Performance Index for 2024, scoring well in air pollution, sanitation and drinking water, waste management, and climate change mitigation.
+In 2024, Switzerland ranked 9th in the Environmental Performance Index, with good scores in air pollution, sanitation, drinking water, waste management, and climate change mitigation.

-Switzerland won the Eurovision Song Contest through Nemo in 2024.
+Switzerland won the Eurovision Song Contest in 2024 through Nemo.

-Switzerland is scheduled to hold the Eurovision Song Contest in Basel in 2025.
+Switzerland is scheduled to host the Eurovision Song Contest in Basel in 2025.

-Population growth is projected to continue in Switzerland to 2035, due mostly to immigration.
+Population growth in Switzerland is projected to continue to 2035, mainly due to immigration.

 Switzerland plans to reach zero emissions by 2050.